Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## **Calculator** filter rewrite

 The **Calculator** filter implementation has a completely new backend and has been multhithreaded using VTK's symmetric multiprocessing tools.
 The implementation uses the [ExprTk](https://github.com/ArashPartow/exprtk) library for expression parsing and evaluation.
 The new implementation solves several bugs found in the previous calculator implementation, and it offers improved performance as well.
 Expression syntax is largely unchanged, but the expression for a dot product operation has changed from `A.B` to `dot(A,B)`.
+Data arrays with names that include spaces or characters unsupported by the backend can be used as long as they are surrounded by quotation marks.
 The previous implementation will be used for backwards compatibility when loading state files from ParaView 5.9.1 or earlier.

 >![calculator-new](img/5.10.0/calculator-new.png)